Building an Automated QR Code System in Laravel

 4. The Command: Automated Recovery

-We also set up a scheduled command that runs hourly to catch missing QR codes:
+A scheduled command runs hourly to catch missing QR codes:

 class MakeQrCodes extends Command